Edit

 A Microsoft Planetary Computer Pro deployment is called a GeoCatalog and is available to deploy through the Azure portal.

-To deploy a GeoCatalog, navigate to the Azure portal and search for "GeoCatalog"
+To deploy a GeoCatalog, go to the Azure portal and search for "GeoCatalog"

 Screenshot of searching for GeoCatalogs in the Azure portal.

-Once the service is deployed, access to the GeoCatalog resource can be controlled through the Access control (IAM) tab in the left sidebar:
+After you deploy the service, you can control access to the GeoCatalog resource through the Access control (IAM) tab in the left sidebar:

 Screenshot of the Access control (IAM) tab in the Azure portal, showing options to manage role assignments.